micropython/micropython/docs/library/urandom.rst

     works if :MICROPY_PY_URANDOM_SEED_INIT_FUNC: is defined in the port, otherwise raises ValueError.

-  .. method:: urandom.randint(a,b)
+  .. method:: urandom.randint(a, b)

-    Returns a random interger in the range [a,b].
+    Returns a random interger in the range [a, b].

   .. method:: urandom.randrange(stop)

-    Returns a random number from the range [0,stop)
+    Returns a random number from the range [0, stop)

-  .. method:: urandom.randrange(start,stop)
+  .. method:: urandom.randrange(start, stop)

-    Returns a random number from range [start,stop)
+    Returns a random number from range [start, stop)

   .. method:: urandom.randrange(start, stop[, step])